controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/build-a-backdoor/README.md

 ## Remediation and Security Considerations

-This CTF scenario does not have a remediation plan as it is provide participants hands-on experience of configuring Kubernetes Ingress, Services and Network Policy.
+This CTF scenario does not have a remediation plan as it provides participants hands-on experience of configuring Kubernetes Ingress, Services and Network Policy.
 But important security considerations are.

 - The Introspective Insight application demonstrates issues with "lifting and shifting" old applications to Kubernetes.
-Cloud native applications no longer require a management port for the configuration of an application and use configuration as code.
+Cloud native applications should be managed through runtime configuration, ans so no longer require a management port for the configuration.
 This allows stricter control over the application configuration and security can review changes before being deployed into production.
 - The scenario demonstrates how network policy can be used to restrict access to pods.
 The [Kubernetes Security Checklist](https://kubernetes.io/docs/concepts/security/security-checklist/#network-security) has a item to ensure that *"Ingress and egress network policies are applied to all workloads in the cluster."*.
 Whilst this scenario has covered ingress network policy, egress network policy is just as important to reduce what an adversary with a foothold in the cluster can do.
 - We encourage you to review the Kyverno policies included with the scenario as demonstrates the power of applying admission control to Kubernetes and how they can be customised to your environment.
 For more information about Kyverno, please see the official documentation [Kyverno](https://kyverno.io/).